 Secretary Ellen Ferretti

-Ellen Ferretti was named DCNR acting secretary June 13, 2013, and was nominated by Gov. Tom Corbett to serve as secretary on Sept.
+Ellen Ferretti was nominated by Gov. Tom Corbett to serve as secretary on Sept.
 20, 2013.
 The Senate approved of her appointment as secretary on Dec.
 10, 2013.
 Prior to her appointment as secretary, Ferretti had been serving as deputy for parks and forestry since June 2011.
 In this role, she was responsible for managing and directing the operations of the bureaus of state parks; forestry; and facility, design and construction.

 Ferretti served on Governor-elect Tom Corbett’s Transition Team, as a member of the Energy and Environment Committee.